openedx/edx-platform/docs/static_assets.rst

 those optimized assets would only appear under the ``/webpack`` directory.
-Third party assets that Webpack is not aware of may have hash suffixes applied to them by the Django collectstatic layer, but will not otherwise be processed or optimized in any way -- so no coffeescript/sass compilation, no uglifyjs minification, etc.
+Third party assets that Webpack is not aware of may have hash suffixes applied to them by the Django collectstatic layer, but will not otherwise be processed or optimized in any way -- so no sass compilation, no uglifyjs minification, etc.

 The django-pipeline dependency should be removed altogether.